 It is absolutely common and in fact natural to have second thoughts or relationship doubts.
-This typically happens after the “honeymoon” period starts to wind down, or when there are big life changes or points of self-reflection.
-Especially now with COVID, relationships are in a place no one could have predicted.
-Most people are now at home most of the day, everyday.
-There are 2 important pieces with this change:
+This typically happens after the “honeymoon” period starts to wind down and the fighting increases at an all-time high.
+Needs aren’t being met and couples begin feeling like roommates.
+It can also happen when there are big life changes or points of self-reflection, such as a death in the family.
+Especially with COVID, relationships are in a place no one could have predicted.
+Most people are now at home most of the day, every day.

 So when is it a problem?

 This takes self-reflection and being real with yourself.
 What is it that you are seeing as a problem?
 Is it really an issue or is it circumstantial?
-For example, are you truly feeling disconnected from your partner, or are you feeling lonely from social distancing?
+For example, are you truly feeling disconnected from your partner and doubting your relationship in a whole, or are you currently in a fight and simply hate the pain?
 Do they “never listen” or are you trying to talk about a topic they are either not interested in or know nothing about?
 On the other hand, is it truly okay that they are working over-time most days or do you need to spend time connecting in the evening?
 Is it truly okay that you do all the cleaning or do you need to feel more balanced in household chores?

-It is also important to note how often these thoughts are occurring and the circumstances surrounding them.
+It is also important to note how often these doubting relationship thoughts are occurring and the circumstances surrounding them.
 Everyday?
 Once a week?
+Or only during fights?
 That’s a strong signal that you need change.
-Whether that is a change within your relationship, or the change of ending a relationship.
+Whether that is a change within your relationship or the change of ending a relationship.
 Again, circumstance: pay attention to what else is going on when these thoughts come up.
 Don’t ignore or downplay these feelings.
 Honor your emotions and reflect on these relationship doubts.

 Tune in to what you are feeling and your automatic thoughts.
 Your body tells you a lot.
 What do you feel when you think of your partner?
 Does your chest feel lighter, maybe you can’t help but smile… this is typically a sign of positive feelings.
 On the other hand, do you feel a weight in the pit of your stomach?
 Heavy?
 Or even a bit numb?
 This is a sign that there is a problem in your relationship.
 Your automatic thoughts are the knee-jerk thoughts you have to a situation.
 When you see your partner after you’ve been apart, is the thought more “yay” or “ugh?”